 It’s my first weekend in my new place and of course I couldn’t wait to test out my new oven 😉

-As part of an ongoing collaboration with health food company Iswari (if you’re not in Switzerland, check them out here) I’ve been trying some more tasty products, one of which inspired me to make these delicious and nutritious breakfast bars.Continue reading “Banana Breakfast Bars”
+As part of a collaboration with health food company Iswari (if you’re not in Switzerland, check them out here) I’ve been trying some more tasty products, one of which inspired me to make these delicious and nutritious breakfast bars.Continue reading “Banana Breakfast Bars”

 I’m back to share a new recipe with you that I’ve come up with as part of a collaboration with the health food company Iswari (if you don’t live in Switzerland, check out their international page instead).
 I only recently found out about them, but immediately fell in love with their product range, and was only too happy to try some of their goodies.